A black and white image of a knife.

 With a design and administration office near Chicago, Illinois, Arrow-wood takes on projects across the country, having built Timber Frames in locations such as Salem, Oregon; Jackson, Wyoming; Naperville, Illinois; and Farmington Hills, Michigan.

-What’s timber frame construction?
+What is timber frame construction?

-“Timber frame” — also called “post and beam”, “heavy timber’ or “mass timber” — construction uses fewer pieces of larger-sized timbers to form a building’s structure.
-Some commonly-seen timber frames are inside churches and barns, but modern architecture is increasingly using large timber elements, typically over 4” and more usually 8” or more in cross-section.
+Timber frame construction — also called “post and beam”, “heavy timber’ or “mass timber” — uses fewer pieces of larger-sized timbers to form a building’s structure.
+Most people have seen timber frames inside churches and barns, but modern architecture is increasingly using large timber elements instead of steel and concrete.

 How does timber frame compare to “stick frame” traditional structures?

-Why use timber frame construction; what are the benefits of timber framing?
+What are the benefits of timber framing?

 Are timber frame homes expensive?